sk2282/ECE3400_Team8/ethics.md

 #### 3. Benefits and Costs to Stake Holders

 ##### Forcing Elderly into a hospital or retirement home
-###### *Predict probable outcomes based on facts and experience*
+###### *Possible Outcome*
-* An increase in those who need to use assisted living and facilities being closer to capacity will increase the prices of care to make it unobtainable to some who need it???
-IDK OKAY
+* An increase in those who need to use hospital/retirement homes/etc. will make assisted living facilities filled closer and closer to capacity
+* Increase in individuals using assisted living facilities will increase the price of care and make it unobtainable to some who need it
 ###### *Short-term and Long-term Consequences*
+* An increase to those using a given facility may decrease the quality of care within it
+* Represents the same problem with personal caregiver: An increase in the amount of elderly using facilities would lead to an increase the amount of caregivers required within the assisted living facility which may lead to a shortage of staff
 * Financial burden placed on those who pay for the person’s care
-* Harder for family members and friends to visit
+* Harder for family members and friends to visit, but they do not have to personally provide care to the individual
-* Represents the same problem with personal caregiver - A need to increase the amount of caregivers within the assisted living facility may lead to a shortage of staff
 * Possibly easier to meet other people and be social with other individuals in assisted living but that ranges from place to place.
 One extreme is a feeling of isolation if the person does not have an opportunity to really socialize.
 ###### *Should consider the relative value of an outcome to different stakeHolders*
+* Some elderly do not want to utilize assisted living/prefer to stay more independent and would therefore will be unhappy despite quality of care within the place
-*Happiness ranges depending on the quality of the facility and opportunities to meet other people.
-Even if care for health related reasons is adequate, it may be emotionally difficult to be away from loved ones and result in a  feeling of isolation (depends on degree of ability to meet other people in place)
+* Happiness ranges greatly depending on the quality of the facility care and opportunities to meet other people
+* Even if care for health related reasons is adequate, it may be emotionally difficult to be away from loved ones and result in a feeling of isolation (depends on degree of ability to meet other people in place)
+* Long-term financial expenses may represent a burden to either the person requiring care and/or their family members

 ##### Requiring People to Become Caregivers
 ###### *Possible Outcomes*